Danori/OSProject1/readme.txt

-Simply extract the contents to whatever directory, navigat to the directory, and run the command:
+Simply extract the contents to whatever directory, navigate to the directory, and run the command:

 make